jroberge33/portfolio/README.md

 Folder: https://github.com/jroberge33/portfolio/tree/main/pandemic_educational_outcomes_analysis

-#### **Question**: Can we produce analytics and visualizations regarding the effect of the COVID-19 pandemic on educational metrics, through the lens of racial groups and states?
+#### **Question**: Can I produce analytics and visualizations regarding the effect of the COVID-19 pandemic on educational metrics, through the lens of racial groups and states?

 #### **Method**:
 - Visualize and analyze school enrollment, educational attainment, and test scores to determine how the pandemic impacted educational outcomes